pypa/distlib/docs/internals.rst

   analysis tool, over all the installed files.

-* The details of the callable specification can be encapsulated in a utility function, :func:`~distlib.util.get_exports_entry`.
-This would take a specification and return ``None``, if the specification didn't match the callable format, or an instance of :class:`ExportEntry` if it did match.
+* The details of the callable specification can be encapsulated in a utility function, :func:`~distlib.util.get_export_entry`.
+This would take a specification and return ``None``, if the specification didn't match the callable format, or an instance of :class:`~distlib.util.ExportEntry` if it did match.

 In addition, the following attributes on a ``ScriptMaker`` could be further used to refine its behaviour: